sass/sass-site/source/documentation/breaking-changes/extend-compound.md

 ---
-title: "Breaking Change: Extending Compound Selectors"
+title: 'Breaking Change: Extending Compound Selectors'
 introduction: >
   LibSass currently allows compound selectors like `.message.info` to be [extended](/documentation/at-rules/extend), but the way it was extended doesn't match the